Born: 3 June 1888

 His service file shows, however, that, for the time being, he remained this side of the Channel, and during the following year was able to use his background in art and design, becoming a camouflage instructor for the Territorial Forces, touring and lecturing for the Southern Command.
 By March 1918 Charles, now a lieutenant, clearly wanted to use his experience and skills more directly, making a request to transfer to the Royal Engineers (camouflage section).
 On the face of it this seems an entirely reasonable request.
 But despite calling attention to the awards he had won in the past and his being designated a ‘First Class’ instructor, the army was far more interested – overwhelmingly by this time – in seeing manpower in terms of quantity rather than individual qualities.
 His file contains a curt note from a superior officer dismissing Charles’s request on the basis that ‘this officer is not required […] There are enough artists there [and] officers of actual active service experience are necessary and are found in France’.
 A more tactful, but equally negative, response was sent to Charles on behalf of the General Officer Commanding (GOC London).

-Charles is noted in a war diary entry on 20th September as ‘Subaltern of the day’ in charge of B company, undertaking routine activities behind the lines.
-But at the beginning of October the battalion moved towards the front line, somewhere near the Rue Tilleloy, close to the village of Laventie, ready to take over from the 1/19th Battalion, the London Regiment, 141st Brigade on October 5th.
+Charles is noted in a war diary entry on 20 September as ‘Subaltern of the day’ in charge of B company, undertaking routine activities behind the lines.
+But at the beginning of October the battalion moved towards the front line, somewhere near the Rue Tilleloy, close to the village of Laventie, ready to take over from the 1/19th Battalion of the London Regiment (141st Brigade) on 5 October.

 At 1am that night clocks were put back an hour to establish ‘Winter Time’ with the war diary mentioning – providing no detail whatsoever – that in the following hours ‘an attempt was made to extend [the] Line to the Right, but the enemy was found to be holding that part of the line in force, and inflicted heavy casualties on the party attempting to carry out the operation’.
 Charles is noted as ‘killed’ along with three ordinary ranks (ORs), with a further eighteen ORs wounded.
 This differs somewhat from the statement in the University of London’s ‘Roll of Honour’ that Charles ‘was killed by a bomb while on patrol near Cambrai’ – in reality many miles to the south.